Creating a Birth Plan

 This gives them plenty of time to understand your wants, and help make sure things go according to plan.

 Now, even if you have already given your birth plan to your doctor, it’s still a good idea to keep a copy to bring with you to the hospital on the day you give birth in your hospital bag.

 This just helps make sure that it didn’t get lost, or if you have to have a different doctor doing the delivery, they will know what you want.

 Birth Plan Printable

 It can often seem overwhelming to remember all of this, so I created this great printable that you can download to keep track of everything.
-It’s 2 pages long, and you can print it off just by clicking on the image (no email required).
+It’s 2 pages long, and all you need to do is enter your information below.
+We will email it directly to you!

 Try to fill out as much of it as possible, and then make sure to give a copy of it to your OBGYN.